Eugenie Baird: Radio

 Baird's early experiences in radio included a thrice-weekly program of her own on KDKA in Pittsburgh, Pennsylvania.
 She gained that spot via audition as a high school student.

-For a year, Baird was Bing Crosby's singing partner on Kraft Music Hall on NBC.
+For a year starting in November 1944, Baird was Bing Crosby's singing partner on Kraft Music Hall on NBC.
 She hosted the radio program Eugenie Baird Sings on ABC in 1946 and she "was selected from more than 50 girls to sing the top tunes of all time." on Paul Whiteman's Forever Tops weekly program (also on ABC) that same year For the job, she moved from New York to Hollywood.
 The show debuted on January 21, 1946 and continued into 1947.
 She sang on The Jack Smith Show on NBC on The Alec Templeton Show (1947–1948), and Don McNeill's Breakfast Club.

 Beginning February 12, 1949, she became the "featured female singer" on Sing It Again.
 Also in 1949, she was one of a group of female vocalists who participated in a 13-disk series of electrical transcriptions that featured Eddy Duchin promoting the United States Navy Reserve.

 Baird signed with Lang–Worth in 1950 and was part of the Remember When series of transcriptions.
 In 1954, she sang with Earl Wrightson on Musicland U.S.A. on CBS.